ess-dg/shielding_calculations/README.md

 ## Installation

-Install the ESS-DG framework according to the instructions in the webpage above.
+Install the ESS-DG framework according to the instructions on the webpage above.

 Then, clone the repository according to:
 ```